AyrA/ZipBomb/README.md

 ﻿ZipBomb
 =======

-The result fo attempting to create an insanely large zip bomb, a file that is so large, there is no storage big enough to hold the extracted contents.
+The result of attempting to create an insanely large zip bomb, a file that is so large, there is no storage big enough to hold the extracted contents ever.

 How to
 ======

 The procedure is simple:

-1. Create a 4 Gigabyte (4*1024*1024*1024 Bytes) file and compress it once.
-Name it "Base.zip"
+1. Create a 4 Gigabyte (`4*1024*1024*1024` Bytes) file and compress it once.
+Name it `Base.zip`
-2. Copy the compressed file until you have 16 pieces, named 0.zip, 1.zip, ..., 9.zip, a.zip, b.zip, ..., f.zip
+2. Copy the compressed file until you have 16 pieces, named `0.zip`, `1.zip`, ..., `9.zip`, `a.zip`, `b.zip`, ..., `f.zip`
-3. Compress the 16 created zip files and overwrite Base.zip with the result.
+3. Compress the 16 created zip files and overwrite `Base.zip` with the result.
 4. Repeat step 2 and 3 until satisfied.

 Exponential growth